-10 In most countries, the electricity producing sector of the economy is quite small compared to the sector's share of harmful environmental outputs.
+11 In most countries, the electricity producing sector of the economy is quite small compared to the sector's share of harmful environmental outputs.
 For example, in the United States, which has a fully developed electric industry, the electricity production sector is about 2% of the overall economy, yet it causes more than one third of all air pollution.

-AIR EMISSIONS FROM FOSSIL ELECTRIC GENERATORS EMISSIONS HEALTH & ENVIRONMENTAL DAMAGE Sulfur Dioxide (SO 2) Acid Rain Fine Particles - Death & Illnesses Regional Haze & Pollution in Parks Nitrous Oxide (N 2 O) Acid Rain Fine Particles - Death & Illness Regional Haze & Pollution in Parks Smog - Asthma & Respiratory Disease Nitrogen Poisoning of Estuaries Carbon Dioxide (CO 2) Climate Change Particulates Fine Particles - Death & Illness Visibility Mercury Fish Contamination Consumption Warnings Poisoning of Wildlife
+AIR POLLUTION FROM FOSSIL ELECTRIC GENERATORS POLLUTANTS HEALTH & ENVIRONMENTAL HARM Sulfur Dioxide (SO 2) Acid Rain Fine Particles - Death & Illnesses Regional Haze & Pollution in Parks Nitrous Oxide (N 2 O) Acid Rain Fine Particles - Death & Illness Regional Haze & Pollution in Parks Smog - Asthma & Respiratory Disease Nitrogen Poisoning of Estuaries Carbon Dioxide (CO 2) Climate Change MERCURY Fish Contamination Consumption Warnings Poisoning of Wildlife

-The most common environmental impact of electricity production worldwide is air pollution caused by the burning of fossil fuels: coal, petroleum and natural gas.
-Burning coal produces the largest output of emissions per unit of output, petroleum about two thirds that of coal and natural gas about half that of coal.
+The most common environmental impact of electricity production world wide is undoubtedly air pollution caused by the burning of fossil fuels: coal, petroleum and natural gas.
+On average, coal has the largest output of the pollutants discussed above, petroleum about two thirds the output of coal and natural gas about half the output of coal.
 However the relative contribution of each fuel to air pollution varies depending upon the technology (efficiency, heat rate) of the power plant burning the fuel and the quality of the fuel itself.
-While utilities are not currently required to monitor CO_2 , it is still an environmental concern.

-Comparative CO 2 Emission Rates
+Comparative CO2 Emission Rates

-Technology Heat Rate (BTU/KWh, based on HHV) Carbon output lbs/kWh
+Technology Heat Rate Carbon output lbs/kWh

-Gas Combined Cycle 8230 .26
+Gas CC 8230 .26

-Gas Combination Turbine 15,040 .49
+Gas CT 15,040 .49

 Coal (conventional with sulfur control equipment) 15,040 .59

-Coal Combined Cycle 8980 .51
+Coal CC 8980 .51

 Oil (steam) 9680 .45

 Oil CT 14,020 .64